WalletScrutiny/WalletScrutinyCom/_android/com.quantfury.md

 > You can add funds to your Quantfury account balance at any time.
 Make sure to fund your account balance wallet in the same type of cryptocurrency that your current account balance is funded in.

+### Funding and Deposits

+It is possible to fund your account using cryptocurrencies:

+> Once you selected the trading power, and the **cryptocurrency you will be funding your account balance with**, the Quantfury app will display the minimum amount required to be funded to access the trading power you selected.

 Identity verification is required.

+This app is **custodial** ergo, the app **cannot be verified**.